 Online Casinos Accepting eChecks

-Echeck is a method of adding cash to your online casino account without using credit cards, debit cards, or an ewallet service.
-Many people don't like using a charge card online, for fear their credit card information will be stolen and used to steal their identity.
-Others don't like to use web wallets, because they don't like to keep up with the password information and account info from multiple financial institutions.
-The echeck casino option becomes a way they can fund their gaming activities while keeping things simple.
+eCheck is a method of adding cash to your online casino account without credit cards, debit cards, or an ewallet service.
+Many people don’t like using a charge card online, for fear their credit card information will be stolen and used to steal their identity.
+Others don’t like to use web wallets, because they don’t like to keep up with the password information and account info from multiple financial institutions.
+The eCheck casino option is a way users can fund their gaming activities and play online casinos while keeping things simple.

 eChecks & Instant Checks for Online Casino Deposits

-The electronic check or instant check is way to pay for your gambling if you want to handle everything through your bank account.
-I'd only use this method if I'm playing at a casino that's well-known and has a solid reputation.
-I'd also only fund the account with the money needed to fund my gambling activities, moving the cash over from another secure account when it's time to deposit again at the casino.
-That way, if someone does get your checking information, they'll only be able to take a small amount of your bankroll, budget, and savings.
+The electronic check or instant check is a way to pay for your gambling if you want to handle everything through your bank account.
+It’s recommended to use this method at well-known casinos that have a solid reputation.
+It’s further recommended to only fund the account with the money needed to fund gambling activities, such as poker, and moving the cash over from another secure account when it’s time to deposit again at the casino or mobile casino.
+That way, if someone does get your checking information, they’ll only be able to take a small amount of your bankroll, budget, and savings.

-An echeck is an electronic check, the Internet equivalent of the checks you would write at the grocery store or the convenience store.
+An eCheck is an electronic check.
+It is the Internet equivalent of the checks you would write at the grocery store or the convenience store.
 This payment method is tied to your checking account through a routing number, so these funds come right out of your bank account.
-You'll need to provide verification to used this deposit method.
+You’ll need to provide verification to use this deposit method.

-Many electronic payment services or web wallets offer the echeck as a service.
-So PayPal casinos or Neteller or Moneybookers might service your echeck.
-According to Investopedia, the electronic check provides for greater security than the standard checks you write from your checkbook, because it has more security features attached to it and requires fewer steps to process (so fewer people see your information).
-The security features Investopedia mentions inlcude authentication, encryption, digital signatures, and public key cryptography.
+Many electronic payment services or web wallets offer the eCheck as a service.
+So PayPal casinos, Neteller or Moneybookers might service your eCheck.
+The electronic check provides greater security than a standard physical check you write from your checkbook because it has more security features attached and is processed quicker.
+Investopedia mentions important features such as authentication, encryption, digital signatures, and public-key cryptography.

 Are eChecks as Safe as Credit Cards?

-Because an echeck / instant check is safer than a paper check, that doesn't necessarily mean it's as safe or effective as a credit card payment.
+Because an eCheck/instant check is safer than a paper check, that doesn’t necessarily mean it’s as safe or effective as a credit card payment.
 One advantage a credit card has over an e-check is the ability to dispute unknown charges.
 When you notice an unknown charge on your credit card, or your credit card issuer notices the same, the company stops payment and disputes the charge.
-If you use an electronic check, security and oversight is going to be left to whichever bank you have an account with.
-Not only might this bank not have the resources or latest security software or technology used by Visa or Mastercard, but if a payment has already come out of your account and is resting in some other person's account, it's going to be a whole lot harder to retrieve.
+If you use an electronic check, security and oversight are going to be left to whichever bank you have an account with.

-For that reason, it's still preferable to use a credit card payment to an electronic check, in most cases.
-That's why Visa or Mastercard continues to be used more often than echecks.
-This method becomes preferable when your credit card company begins to question your payments to or withdrawals from online casino sites.
+For that reason, it’s still preferable to use a credit card payment to an electronic check, in most cases.
+This method becomes preferable when your credit card company begins to question your payments to or withdrawals from eCheck online casino sites.
 The aforementioned situation where you dispute charges from a casino site can cause its own unique problems, too.

 For that reason, some online gamblers prefer to set up a separate checking account for their gambling expenses.
+Winning real money on slots, poker, and other games is why they play casino games instead of visiting casinos in real life.
 This keeps online gaming transactions out of their normal account, where their bank, accountant, and spouse sees these payments and cashouts.
-That's one reason most online casino sites send you checks by the name of their parent companies, because they sound less like online gambling sites than "888casino" or "bet365 Casino" would.
+That’s one reason most online casino sites send you checks by the name of their parent companies because they sound less like online gambling sites than “888casino” or “bet365 Casino” would.